 Overall, we had a wonderful experience at the Barcelo Aruba.
 We certainly hope that the food offerings are corrected before our next visit, but we would 100% return due to its great location, excellent service and spectacular beachfront.

-Disclaimer: We were hosted by the Barcelo Aruba.
-All opinions expressed are our own and do not reflect the hotel’s statements or opinions.
+Disclaimer: We were hosted by Barcelo on a media stay.
+Please know the opinions expressed are all our own and may not reflect the hotel’s own views.